 Whole Forest believes that in order to be truly sustainable, companies must consume natural resources at a reasonable pace in a responsible manner for the purpose of maintaining environmental and social welfare for the long-term.
 How do we do this?
-We work to understand our impact, take action to minimize negative impacts, frequently collaborate with other organizations, and stand strong to maintain our principles.
+We conduct research to understand our impact, take action to minimize negative impacts, work to maintain our principles, and frequently collaborate with other organizations.

 UNDERSTAND THE SETTING